 Teri Strother Kent

 Teri is C3's Director of Programs and Communication.
 She is passionate about creating a better world through community involvement.
 She taught reading and writing to middle school students for nearly ten years before founding Better World Betty in 2008, a local organization dedicated to empowering people with fast, fun, and friendly eco-living tips.
 She led the first green business challenge in Central Virginia, The Charlottesville Area Better Business Challenge, which helped nearly 150 businesses increase their efficiency and sustainability measures.
 Teri worked as Communications Manager at the Rivanna Water and Sewer & Solid Waste Authority before joining C3 in September 2017.
 Her love of the Rocky Mountains where she grew up has expanded to a love of the Blue Ridge.
 She loves throwing the football with her two teenagers, dancing 5 Rhythms, and hiking.

-Claire Habel, C3’s Residential Program Manager, grew up in Minnesota.
+Claire Habel, C3’s Residential Program Manager, grew up in Minnesota exploring the natural world.
 She graduated from DePaul University cum laude with a Bachelors in Intercultural Communication and earned her master’s degree in Environmental Communications & Advocacy from James Madison University.
-She enjoyed teaching public speaking there.
-Most recently Claire worked for the City of Charlottesville Office of Communication and Environmental Sustainability Division.
-In her free time, she enjoys hiking and yoga.
+Most recently Claire worked with the City of Charlottesville’s Environmental Sustainability Division and Office of Communications.
+Claire is passionate about engaging community members to promote sustainable lifestyle choices and enabling climate action leadership skills in all participants, whom she happily refers to as “Home Energy Heroes”.
+In her free time, she enjoys hiking, yoga, and spoiling her cat named Sloane.